Frequently Asked Questions

 Very romantic on a moonlit night.
 Just sayin'.

-For Hobbit House guests, there is a private WOODED trail that meanders through that same stretch of trees.
+For The Cove guests, there is a private WOODED trail that meanders through that same stretch of trees.
 The trail through the woods to Blue Sky from the cabin is right off the driveway.
 It is a wooded trail so all things you'll find in the woods should be expected.
 The Hollow guests can use The Creole path or later this year we may have a separate option through the prairie.
 We even provide a flashlight for each cabin for you to use in case you are walking at night.